3-4 DAY BUCKET LIST TOUR

 Sample Trip Itinerary

-Tour Gros Morne offers a shuttle from Deer Lake Airport to your accommodations.
-We will then meet at 6:30 pm for an evening orientation and dinner.
+Tour Gros Morne offers a shuttle service from Deer Lake Airport to your accommodations.
+Once you’ve arrived, we’ll meet at 6:30 pm for an evening orientation and dinner.

-Duration: 5 hours over rock, meadow, forest and stone
+Duration: 5 hours over rock, meadow, beach and forest

 Day 3 - Western Brook Pond 6km, easy

-Today we explore the culture, history and relax on Western Brook Pond with a boat tour.
-Your guide will shuttle you to Lobster Cove Head Lighthouse to learn about the local history of the area.
-Next, we walk through time at the Green Point geological site as we discover fossils at our feet.
-We head over the coastal lowlands across bogs and barrens with beautiful wildflowers.
-Lunch is served overlooking the 2000 ft cliffs of granite at the wharf in Western Brook Pond fjord.
-Your boat tour takes you 16km along those cliffs with spectacular waterfalls that tumble from the alpine plateau.
-We finish up with an ice cream and a water shuttle across Bonne Bay back to Woody Point.
+Today, you’ll learn about local culture and history, then relax on Western Brook Pond with a boat tour.
+Your guide will bring you to Lobster Cove Head Lighthouse, where park staff will regale you with stories about the local history of the area.
+Then, walk back through time at the Green Point geological site and look for ancient marine fossils at your feet.
+Next, you’ll stroll over coastal lowlands, surveying bogs and barrens with beautiful wildflowers.
+Lunch is served overlooking 2000-foot cliffs at the wharf in Western Brook Pond.
+Your boat tour takes you 16 km into the fjord, where you’ll see spectacular waterfalls tumbling from the alpine plateau!
+Finish up with an ice cream and a water shuttle back to Woody Point across scenic Bonne Bay

-We will venture to the start of Little Lookout Trail.
-A 5km trek up Partridge Hill with 300 meters of elevation.
-As you climb the switchback trail, you will be offered marvellous views of Woody Point, Bonne Bay and the Tablelands.
-At the top of the hike, reward yourself by relaxing in a pair of iconic Parks Canada red chairs.
-This is one of the very best views in the entire park.
-From here, you can see a panoramic view of all of the National Park from Gros Morne Mountain to the Tablelands.
+The “Little” Lookout Trail is a 5-km trek up Partridge Hill.
+As you climb the switchback trail, you’ll be presented with marvellous views of Woody Point, Bonne Bay and the Tablelands.
+At the top, sit down and relax in a pair of iconic Parks Canada red chairs, where you’ll take in one of the very best views in the entire park, stretching from Gros Morne Mountain to the Tablelands.

 Day 5 - Departure

-This morning offers an opportunity to add a half-day hike or explore on your own before the shuttle to Deer Lake for your flight home or onto another journey in Newfoundland.
+This morning, you have an opportunity to add a half-day hike or explore on your own before you’re shuttled to Deer Lake for your flight home - or another journey elsewhere in Newfoundland.
+We hope you had the trip of a lifetime!

 Please note this is a sample itinerary and may change due to weather and availability.
 An easier version of the hikes is also available.
-Please email for availability.
+Please contact us for options.